WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/alloymodel/README.md

 - can be static (default) or mutable
 - can be subset signature or type signature
 - can be abstract or not
-- Notice that if a mutable signature extends a static one, it is in fact necessarily static (which is signalled by a warning message).
+- Notice that if a mutable signature extends a static one, it is in fact necessarily static (which is signalled by a warning message)

 ### subset signature
 - A subset signature may not be extended